Wolfgang Amadeus Mozart

 Wolfgang Amadeus Mozart (Note: Sources vary regarding the English pronunciation of Mozart's name.
 Fradkin 1996, a guide for classical music radio, strongly recommends the use of the phoneme for the letter z (thus /ˈwʊlfɡæŋ ˌæməˈdeɪəs ˈmoʊtsɑːrt/ WUULF-gang-_-AM-ə-DAY-əs-_-MOHT-sart), but otherwise considers English-like pronunciation fully acceptable.
 The German pronunciation is /de-AT/.)
 (Note: Baptised as Joannes Chrysostomus Wolfgangus Theophilus Mozart.
-Respectively, these Christian names refer to the following Saints: John Chrysostom, Wolfgang of Regensburg, and Theophilus.
+Respectively, these Christian names refer to the following Saints: John Chrysostom, Wolfgang of Regensburg and Theophilus.
 Mozart used, at different times and places, different versions of his own name; for details, see Mozart's name.)
-(27 January 1756 – 5 December 1791) was a prolific and influential composer of the Classical period.
-Despite his short life, his rapid pace of composition and proficiency from an early age resulted in more than 800 works representing virtually every Western classical genre of his time.
-Many of these compositions are acknowledged as pinnacles of the symphonic, concertante, chamber, operatic, and choral repertoires.
-Mozart is widely regarded as one of the greatest composers in the history of Western music, with his music admired for its "melodic beauty, its formal elegance and its richness of harmony and texture".
+(27 January 1756 – 5 December 1791) was a Classical composer and musician.
+He completed more than 800 works in his life—including outstanding examples of most of the genres of his time: symphonies, concertos, chamber music, opera and choral music—and is regarded as one of the greatest composers in the history of Western music.

-Born in Salzburg, Mozart showed prodigious ability from his earliest childhood.
-At age five, he was already competent on keyboard and violin, had begun to compose, and performed before European royalty.
-His father, Leopold Mozart, took him on a grand tour of Europe and then three trips to Italy.
-At 17, he was a musician at the Salzburg court but grew restless and travelled in search of a better position.
-Mozart's fruitless journey in search of employment led him to Paris, Mannheim, Munich, and eventually back to Salzburg.
-During this time he wrote his five violin concertos, the Sinfonia Concertante, and Concerto for Flute and Harp, as well as sacred pieces and masses, the motet Exsultate Jubilate, and the opera Idomeneo, among other works.
+Born in Salzburg, Mozart quickly emerged as a child prodigy under the training of his father Leopold, a skilled pedagogue.
+At the age of five he was already competent on keyboard and violin, had begun to compose, and had performed before European royalty.
+His father took him on a grand tour of Europe and then three trips to Italy.
+At 17 he was a musician at the Salzburg court but grew restless and travelled in search of a better position.
+A fruitless journey in search of employment (1777–1779) led him to Paris, Mannheim, Munich and eventually back to Salzburg.
+During this time he wrote his five violin concertos, the Sinfonia Concertante, various masses and the opera Idomeneo.

-While visiting Vienna in 1781, Mozart was dismissed from his Salzburg position.
-He stayed in Vienna, where he achieved fame but little financial security.
-During Mozart's early years in Vienna, he produced several notable works, such as the opera Die Entführung aus dem Serail, the Great Mass in C minor, the "Haydn" Quartets and a number of symphonies.
-Throughout his Vienna years, Mozart composed over a dozen piano concertos, many considered some of his greatest achievements.
-In the final years of his life, Mozart wrote many of his best-known works, including his last three symphonies, culminating in the Jupiter Symphony, the serenade Eine kleine Nachtmusik, his Clarinet Concerto, the operas The Marriage of Figaro, Don Giovanni, Così fan tutte and The Magic Flute and his Requiem.
-The Requiem was largely unfinished at the time of his death at age 35, the circumstances of which are uncertain and much mythologised.
+While he was visiting Vienna in 1781, Mozart's quarrels with his Salzburg employers came to a head and he was dismissed.
+He chose to remain in Vienna, where he stayed for the rest of his life, achieving fame and some financial success, but no long-term security.
+During Mozart's early years in Vienna he produced several notable works, such as the opera Die Entführung aus dem Serail, the Great Mass in C minor, the "Haydn" Quartets and a number of symphonies.
+Throughout his Vienna years Mozart composed more than a dozen piano concertos, many considered some of his greatest achievements.

+In the final years of his life, he wrote many of his best-known works, including his last three symphonies, culminating in the Jupiter, the serenade Eine kleine Nachtmusik, his Clarinet Concerto, the operas Le nozze di Figaro, Don Giovanni, Così fan tutte and Die Zauberflöte, the Piano Concerto No. 27 and his Requiem.
+The Requiem was largely unfinished at the time of his death at the age of 35.